Daniel Watson de Roux

 Reimagining a Cape Cod

-An addition adds significant square footage to a cottage without eclipsing it.
+This addition adds significant square footage to a cottage without overshadowing it.
 The design adopts the home's traditional features but develops them in a contemporary way.
 This results in spaces that are familiar but bathed in sunlight and with strong visual connections to the outside.

 Fittingly Traditional

-A meticulously detailed addition sits comfortably amongst its elegant neighbors in DC's distinct Kalorama neighborhood.
+This meticulously detailed addition sits comfortably amongst its elegant neighbors in DC's Kalorama neighborhood.
 On the second story of the addition, a sun-filled sitting room invites guests to gather by the tree canopy.

 Charming Charleston